Danny Kastner

 Danny Kastner is an American musician, composer, director, producer, and entrepreneur.

-Kastner is the founder of Minty Swirl Media, a music and interactive technology company.
-The company publishes and produces music for artist Ryan McCartan as well several additional performer/songwriters.
-Kastner has written and produced music for Tkay Maidza, Espa, Kiah Victoria and others in collaboration with songwriter Autumn Rowe.
-He is producing and co-writing a project in 2023 with the artist, Nellie McKay.
+Kastner is the founder of multiple music and interactive technology companies, most recently If So, Then Joy Corporation, an American technology and creative venture studio.
+Under the alias of Happy Montana he performs, produces and writes music based on of Nashville, TN Kastner has written and produced music for Broadway performer artist Ryan McCartan, Tkay Maidza, Espa, Kiah Victoria and others in collaboration with songwriter Autumn Rowe.
+He has produced and co-written a project in 2023 with the artist, Nellie McKay.
 Kastner is a professional keyboardist for the Kiefer Sutherland band since July, 2015.
-He plays jazz piano in clubs around Los Angeles as a member of the band the Jazz Punks.
+He frequently performed as a jazz pianist in clubs around Los Angeles as a member of the band the Jazz Punks.
 With their debut album, from May 2012 to July 2012, Jazz Punks spent seven weeks in the top four of the CMJ Jazz Radio charts, as well as holding the #1 position during this time.

 Kastner is a Founding Partner & Creative Director of the Milt Olin Foundation, launching a global movement dedicated to ending distracted driving through the Stop Wrex campaign.

 Kastner is a producer and co-founder of The Weather Report Legacy Project honoring the seminal jazz group Weather Report, with Tony Zawinul, son of the late Joe Zawinul.
 He is producing the Weather Report documentary "This is This," directed by Tony Zawinul.
 He drove the fan-centered campaign to raise $62,438 for the documentary on crowdfunding website, Indiegogo.
 Kastner's been influential in multiple successful crowdfunding initiatives for artists.